PLACENTINO ELEMENTARY SCHOOL

 - Social Studies

-Our curriculum reflects the standards described in the 2011 Massachusetts State Frameworks and the Placentino School standards-based curriculum.
+Our curriculum reflects the standards described in the most updated standards described in the Massachusetts State Frameworks and the Placentino School standards-based curriculum.
 These standards and the curriculum are delivered by teachers who set appropriately high academic expectations for each child.

 - Literacy: Reading/Language Arts